sasanarakkha/study-tools/patimokkha-word-by-word.md

 - double check everything with this picture, and click **import**

-- also make sure to remove duplicated words.
-Use `-test:10` in Anki browser, selecting current deck and delete old words (should be not more then 100 words)
+- also make sure to [remove duplicated words](https://sasanarakkha.github.io/study-tools/test.html)

 - now you are up-to-date.